7 Steps to Conquer Procrastination using EFT

 2. Break it down

 Now that you have all the things that you need to get done down on paper, it is time to look and see which ones are bugging you.
-It could be as simple as a health test that you are worried about, but you feel that you need to keep working and don’t have the time to do the test.
+It could be as simple as a health test that you are worrying about, but you feel that you need to keep working and don’t have the time to do the test.
 Or maybe it is a tech question that you don’t know, and it requires you to phone up and get expert help.
 I know that getting the bookkeeping done is something that stresses me out each year at this time.
-I keep meaning to do some each week, but somehow I didn’t, and now I have nearly 12 months to do!!
-Sometimes it is worth hiring a professional.
-This is their area of expertise and can get the work done so much faster than you can and they might even have some ideas that will help you.
+I keep meaning to do some each week, but somehow, I didn’t, and then I ended up with 12 months to do!!
+(This year I had a bookkeeper and have been able to take my books to the accountant in August and it feels so good) Sometimes it is worth hiring a professional.
+This is their area of expertise and can get the work done so much faster than you can, and they might even have some ideas that will help you.
 If that is not an option, then break the job down into doable sections.
 Maybe 1 hour of bookkeeping each day for the next week.
 Or if writing a blog weekly is an issue for you then writing down 52 blog topics in one go, so that each week all you have to do is choose from the list, and this might help take away the stress.

 3. Name your feelings